 As a central nervous system depressant, alcohol affects mental and physical body functions.
 After repeated abuse, the body becomes tolerant to the effects of the drug, requiring more to achieve the original feelings of euphoria.
 Alcoholism develops quickly after dependence and can have serious detrimental health effects.

-Alcoholismis characterized by incessant cravings for the substance and the inability to quit drinking even when it causes harm to the person and others.
-Other signs of alcoholism include:
+Alcoholism is characterized by incessant cravings for the substance and the inability to quit drinking even when it causes harm to the person and others.

 Behavioral therapy treatment sessions are designed to help recovering addicts change their negative thought process and behaviors.
 Our licensed psychologists and mental health counselors can help you learn new coping skills to manage temptations and cravings.
 By changing your thought process, you will be able to control your impulses and manage your triggers in a more effective manner.